Court of Common Pleas of the County Palatine of Lancaster: Transfer of jurisdiction to the High Court

 Section 16(9) of the Supreme Court of Judicature Act 1873 provided that "there shall be transferred to and vested in" the "High Court of Justice the jurisdiction which, at the commencement of this Act, was vested in, or capable of being exercised by" the Court of Common Pleas at Lancaster.
 This provision was repealed and replaced by section 18(2)(a)(v) of the Supreme Court of Judicature (Consolidation) Act 1925, which was to the same effect.

-As to prothonotaries, district prothonoataries and other officers of the Court of Common Pleas, see section 78 of the Supreme Court of Judicature Act 1873.
+As to prothonotaries, district prothonotaries and other officers of the Court of Common Pleas, see section 78 of the Supreme Court of Judicature Act 1873.